 Locations: There are 140 Aloft hotels worldwide.

-Virgin Hotels are new on the scene, but are expanding rapidly.
-They have a sustainable approach to hospitality, with green housekeeping, hotel-wide recycling, and green roofs.
+Virgin Hotels may be new on the scene, but they are expanding rapidly.
+They have a sustainable approach to hospitality, with green housekeeping, hotel-wide recycling and green roofs.

 Pets stay free and there are no size or breed restrictions.

 Heads up: La Quinta recently merged with Wyndham Hotels, and now each hotel can institute its own policies.
 Call ahead to ensure there is no fee.
-Plus, while the majority of La Quinta hotels allow pets, but there are 11 locations across the US that don’t.
+Plus, while the majority of La Quinta hotels allow pets, but there are 11 locations across the United States that do not.

 Locations: La Quinta has 900 locations all across the United States.

 This no-frills franchise cost only $6 a night when they first opened in 1962.
 Today, there are more than 1,400 locations across the United States and Canada.

 They’re a great option for anyone on a road trip because they offer affordable, clean, comfortable rooms, and can be found pretty much anywhere.